Any Authorised Driver vs Named Driver Only

 Should I add my son who just gotten his driving license as a named driver so that he can enjoy the same low policy excess?

-For someone who is young and has just gotten his driving license, adding them into the policy might cause your insurance premium to go up.
-A specific excess might still be imposed on them, one that is higher than your policy excess.
+Adding a newly licensed and young driver as a named driver may increase your insurance premium.
 Young and inexperienced drivers are deemed as high risk profiles, and once they are added as a Named Driver, the risk of this motor insurance goes up.